- 1966: ‘SupaFuzz MKI’ circuit

 This early version of the SupaFuzz was initially described by collectors as a “prototype”, due to to the perceived scarcity of them.
 The “MKI” version of the SupaFuzz is, however, nowadays agreed to have been a standard production model (albeit for a rather limited time).
 At the time of writing, there are already a dozen known surviving examples of the ‘SupaFuzz MKI‘.

 The ‘SupaFuzz MKI’ was likely one of Gary Hurst’s designs.
 According to Hurst, its filter control was intended “to make [the SupaFuzz] different to the Tone Bender”.3

-Sola Sound’s and Marshall’s continued printing of the word ‘filter’ on their later versions of the SupaFuzz was purely an anachronism, referring to a much early version of the fuzz box that apparently wasn’t in production for very long.
+Sola Sound’s and Marshall’s continued printing of the ‘filter’ label on their later versions of the SupaFuzz was purely an anachronism, which referred to this specific earlier version of the fuzz box.

-A number of very early SupaFuzzes, all of which having been built with this “SupaFuzz MKI” circuit, were apparently sold in continental Europe.
+A number of very early SupaFuzzes, all of which having been built with this ‘SupaFuzz MKI’ circuit, were apparently sold in continental Europe.
 Interestingly, a significant number of those that have resurfaced there, have come with the ‘Marshall’ brand name either removed or masked off.
-Some of these pedals may have originally been supplied to companies other than Marshall, or distributed in countries where Marshall didn’t have the authority to sell equipment under their own name (as was the case with Marshall’s ‘Big M’ series of amplifiers).
-In fact, ‘Big M’ SupaFuzzes were listed in a Swedish catalogue, and even pictured in another international advertisement.
+Some of these pedals may have originally been supplied to companies other than Marshall, or were distributed in countries where Marshall didn’t have the authority to sell equipment under their own name (as was the case with Marshall’s ‘Big M’ series of amplifiers).
+In fact, ‘Big M’ SupaFuzzes were listed in a Swedish catalogue, and even pictured (above) in another international advertisement.
 A nondescript ‘SupaFuzz’ was also named in a German Vox price list.

 1966-1968: Tone Bender MKII, and beyond